Kayaking the Alafia River brings a surprise: Shoals, riffles and rapids.

 Alderman’s Ford Nature Preserve

-A 5-mile hiking trail winds through land along the Alafia, offering views of the rapids in the river, as well as sections at a higher elevation through forests of pine and live oak.
-Here’s a brochure about the hiking trail.
+A 5-mile hiking trail winds through land along the Alafia River, offering views of the rapids in the river, as well as sections at a higher elevation through forests of pine and live oak.

 Things to do near Tampa